wannasleepforlong/Table-based-Basic-Question-Answering-with-Tapas/README.md

 - Get answer: Upon submitting the query, the application uses the TAPAS model to extract the answer from the uploaded CSV data.

 ![image](https://github.com/wannasleepforlong/Basic-Question-Answerer-distilBERT/assets/109717763/decc9ae3-2bad-4c75-8e87-09b33df71f52)

+Installation
+-To reproduce this:
+  - Clone the repositiry
+  - Install neccessary libraries
+  - Open cmd in the main directory and run `streamlit app.py`